chafc-fcig/chafc-fcig.github.io/guides/sharing-tissue-data-with-the-ala.md

 This field is used to construct a URL that gets inserted into the record to provide a link back to the voucher.

-Also add a column calld `relationshipOfResource` with the value `same individual` to show that the tissue came from the specimen linked as a voucher.
+Also add a column called `relationshipOfResource` with the value `same individual` to show that the tissue came from the specimen linked as a voucher.